 If you need individual accommodations to meet course outcomes because of a documented disability, please speak with me to discuss your needs as soon as possible so that we can ensure your full participation in class and fair assessment of your work.
 Students with special needs who meet criteria for the Americans with Disabilities Act (ADA) provisions must provide written documentation of the need for accommodations from the Counseling Center by the end of week three of the class, in order for instructors to plan accordingly.
-If a student would like to determine if he/she meets the criteria for accommodations, the student should contact the Counseling Center at (808) 735-4845 for further information.
+If a student would like to determine if they meet the criteria for accommodations, they should contact the Counseling Center at (808) 735-4845 or email counselingcenter@chaminade.edu for further information.